m3sv/PlainUPnP/README.md

 Dependencies
 ============

-The main dependence of DroidUPnP is **Cling** which is the an upnp stack made in java and with an android support layer.
+The main dependence of DroidUPnP is **Cling** which is the a UPnP stack made in Java with Android support layer.
 Cling in licensed under the **LGPLv2**.
 Source code is available at [4thline.org](http://4thline.org/projects/cling/)